Trials of the Derg members: Red Terror

 In November 1974, the execution of 60 officials of the former Haile Selassie government without any trial initiated a 17-year phase of political repression in the country.
 From 1975 to 1988, human rights violations took place that were characterized by the "law of the jungle".
-In May Day of 1977, a leftist political party, the Ethiopian People's Revolutionary Party (EPRP), mostly composed of civilians, began demonstrating against the Derg government in a nationwide campaign, to which the Derg responded by massacring hundred of young people on 29 April 1977, referred to as "May Day Massacre".
+In May Day of 1977, a leftist political party, the Ethiopian People's Revolutionary Party (EPRP), mostly composed of civilians, began demonstrating against the Derg government in a nationwide campaign, to which the Derg responded by massacring hundreds of young people on 29 April 1977, referred to as "May Day Massacre".
 According to one witness, 1,000 people were summarily executed on 16 May and their corpses were ravaged by hyenas at night.

 In order to reclaim the corpses, families had to pay tribute for their young relatives according to the amount of bullets used to kill them.
 In July 1977, the Derg opened another campaign called Zemene Menter, for people who were labeled "anti-revolutionary", resulting in 1,000 deaths and the detention of 1,503 people over alleged support of the rebel group.

 In November 1977, the Red Terror (a term analogous to the 'white terror' coined during the Russian Revolution) was launched, lasting until 1980.
 The Red Terror was characterized by summary executions, arbitrary detentions, disappearance and torture.
 One writer described the event as:

 Amnesty International estimated the total amount of deaths in Red Terror exceeded 150,000 to 200,000.
 Responding to Amnesty International, the Derg was quoted: "If they [Amnesty International] say we do not have to kill people, aren't they saying we have to quit the revolution?
 The cry to stop the killing is a bourgeois cry."